Azure-Samples/copilot-sap-sales-order-verification/README.md

 Microsoft offers powerful AI and low code development tools that are easily connected to SAP systems to develop your own intelligent copilots and bots to enhance your business processes and workflows.

-To demonstrate how seamless and easy it is to utilize AI using Microsoft AI tools we will explore a scenario that demonstrates how SAP data along with Copilot Studio, Azure OpenAI, Microsoft Teams, and the Microsoft Power Platform can be leveraged to streamline a business process.
+To demonstrate how seamless and easy it is to utilize AI using Microsoft AI tools, we will explore a scenario that demonstrates how SAP data along with Copilot Studio, Azure OpenAI, Microsoft Teams, and the Microsoft Power Platform can be leveraged to streamline a business process.

 ## Scenario Overiew and steps